 Marketing objectives.
 Understanding the client’s business objectives and end goals for their online presence, industry competition and positioning, business niche, competitive advantages, target audiences, and other basic elements is a critical first step.
 SEO is not a cookie cutter approach, so each plan needs to be designed specifically for each company, for something that is realistic, achievable, and beneficial.

 - Strategic planning.
 Plan ahead and map out your marketing steps in a logical order that work both for general SEO strategy as well as your own.
 Remember that you can always tweak your campaign using Web Analytics Data.

 - Keyword Mapping.
-Map out your keyword strategy so as to assign and match keywords to individual webpages and even secondary SEO sources – this will strengthen content silos, keep you organized on specific topics, and avoid cannibalization problems from popping up later on, saving you time, energy, and money.
+Map out your inbound marketing strategy so as to assign and match keywords to individual webpages and even secondary SEO sources – this will strengthen content silos, keep you organized on specific topics, and avoid keyword cannibalization problems from popping up later on, saving you time, energy, and money.

 - Website Optimization.
 On-page SEO is always going to be of importance, since it is the nucleus of your online presence.
 An optimized website will have gone through on-page SEO mechanical elements like text structure and formatting, image optimization, H-tags, and more.
 When website content is being organized, it should consider keyword phrases, keyword prominence, LSI keywords, stem keywords, and keyword synonyms.

 - Google rankings visibility.
 Get Google top ten ranking for “money keywords” on your website’s homepage, blog posts, and internal landing pages.
 Generate ranking momentum for new keywords by focusing on improving your click-through rate.